-- Ice breakers (in-person and virtual program option): An ice breaker is an activity, game, or event that is used to welcome the group, warm up the conversation among participants and get people moving.
-If participants already know each other, ice breakers can serve to set the tone by generating laughter and conversation.
+- Community Building Activities (in-person and virtual program option): Community building activities are activities or games or used to welcome the group, warm up the conversation among participants, make everyone familiar with another, and get folks moving.
+If participants already know each other, community building activities can serve to set the tone by generating laughter and conversation.

 - Team initiatives (in-person and virtual program option): Initiatives are team building challenges that focus on planning, problem solving, and creative thinking, rather than physical ability.
 Initiatives are a great way to challenge groups, begin or enhance the team-building process, or simply have fun.

-- Escape rooms (virtual program option): Virtual escape rooms allow groups to work together to uncover clues and solve puzzles.
+Escape rooms (virtual program option): Virtual escape rooms allow groups to work together to uncover clues and solve puzzles.
 They are great for collaborating as a team or for pure enjoyment.
-Escape room options:

 |UMD Student or Staff Group||Community Group or Non-UMD Participants|